TIF: Learning Temporal Invariance in Android Malware Detectors: Introduction

-\model~further integrates an invariant gradient alignment module to ensure that the encoder produces similar gradients for samples of the same class across environments to enhance temporally invariant representations.
-Our solution is orthogonal to existing robust malware detectors: it does not rely on new feature spaces, requires no changes to existing model architectures, and can be applied as an enhanced training paradigm to any learning-based detector.
+In this paper, we present a \textbf{T}emporal \textbf{I}nvariant Training \textbf{F}ramework (\model) to promote invariant representation learning under natural distribution drift. \model~partitions training data temporally based on application observation dates, treating different time periods as distinct environments without relying on predefined environment labels.
+To support invariant learning in binary malware detection with heterogeneous multi-family malware samples, we introduce a multi-proxy contrastive learning module that facilitates modular and expressive representation learning within each class.
+Moreover, \model~adopts a tailored invariant optimization strategy that encourages consistent optimization behavior for samples of the same class across temporal environments, thereby enhancing temporally invariant representations.
+Our framework is orthogonal to existing robust malware detectors: it requires no changes to feature spaces or model architectures and can be integrated as an enhanced training paradigm for learning-based detectors.
 The main contributions of this paper are as follows:

-\begin{itemize} \item We define invariance in malware evolution, positing that learning discriminative and stable invariant representations is key to mitigating its shortcomings in natural drifting scenarios (Section~\ref{motivation}). \item We carefully design multi-proxy contrastive learning (Section~\ref{multi-proxy contrastive learning}) and invariant gradient alignment (Section~\ref{invariant_alignment}) modules to model and align complex distributions in different temporal environments, encouraging models to learn high-quality and stable representations. \item We present \model, the first temporal invariant learning framework for malware detectors, which can be integrated with arbitrary learning-based detectors and feature spaces to enhance their ability to learn invariant representations over time by exposing and suppressing unstable information in the drift (Section~\ref{invariant training}). \item We construct a 10-year dataset\footnote{We will open source the dataset metadata and code repository to foster reproducibility studies.} and a series of experiments to evaluate the robustness of the \model~across various drift scenarios and feature spaces.
-The results show that \model~effectively slows the detector's degradation and generates invariant representations that outperform state-of-the-art methods (Section~\ref{evaluation}). \end{itemize}
+\begin{itemize} \item We formalize malware evolution under natural distribution drift from an invariant learning perspective, identifying discriminative and stable invariant representations as key to robust malware detection (Section~\ref{motivation}). \item We design a multi-proxy contrastive learning module (Section~\ref{multi-proxy contrastive learning}) to model heterogeneous multi-family malware distributions and an invariant gradient alignment module (Section~\ref{invariant_alignment}) to enforce consistent optimization across temporal environments, promoting high-quality stable representations. \item We present \model, a temporal invariant training framework that integrates with arbitrary learning-based detectors and feature spaces, enabling robust representation learning by exposing and suppressing drift-induced unstable information (Section~\ref{invariant training}). \item We construct a 10-year dataset and experiments to evaluate \model's robustness across drift scenarios and feature spaces.
+Results show that \model~slows degradation and outperforms state-of-the-art methods (Section~\ref{evaluation}). \end{itemize}